Biancaa-R/Power_monitoring_system/README.md

 3. voltage sensor and current sensor
 4. A custom voltage source (VCC) generated from scratch (as a store bought one is very expensive) ( Ill add the assemby for the source as well ;) )
-5. Relays (mostly)
-6. Multimeter
+5. Multimeter
-7. LCD display
+6. LCD display
-8. Raspberry pi 4B (optional)
+7. Raspberry pi 4B (optional)

 # MQTT client in STM32 :
 1. https://medium.com/@alirezabeigimech/mqtt-and-lwip-on-stm32-1-tcp-client-75d67e67ab65